thinkinglabs/thinkinglabs.github.io/_posts/2025-07-21-on-the-benefits-of-trunk-based-development.md

 With trunk-based development, we naturally commit (and push) more frequently to mainline.
 If we commit repeatedly to a remote mainline, we produce more frequent builds.
 If we produce more frequent builds, we uncover more problems sooner, allowing us to fix them when they are still small and easy to fix.
 This enables us to **Build Quality Into the product** instead of testing quality later, hence leading to better quality.

+As we are committing frequently, it encourages **working in small incremental steps**.
+We are never ripping apart the system.
+Every commit is valid and workable, keeping the system in an always working and releasable state.
+As such, **enabling on-demand production releases at any time**.
+Thereby, shortening lead time and time to market, as well as reducing cost of delay.

 With that many commits to mainline, we **truly continuously integrate all code contributions**.
 Builds are continuously running against mainline.
 Compiling, executing unit tests, and running static code analysis.
-Ensuring the code is always working and in a releasable state on mainline. **Enabling on-demand production releases at any time**.
 Versus Pull Requests and feature branches that only partially integrate by rebasing mainline on the branch.

 With more frequent commits, the team introduces more code into the codebase that gets used by the whole team immediately, even before the user sees it.
 They **flush out the bugs** by using the code.